Brechin residents ordered to evacuate as red weather warning expanded for Storm Babet

+Officers were called to the Water of Lee at Glen Esk at about 1.45pm and the body was found at 4pm

+A force spokesperson added: "There are no suspicious circumstances surrounding the death and a report will be submitted to the procurator fiscal.”

-Residents in the flood hit area of Brechin have been ordered to evacuate amid a red weather alert, with temporary rest centres set up.
+Earlier, residents in the flood hit area of Brechin were ordered to evacuate amid a red weather alert, with temporary rest centres set up.

 A Met Office warning for the North-East of Scotland has been extended as Storm Babet batters the country.